aa-fiu-classes/tcn-6430-web/lab-3-build-micro-cdn.md

 };
 ```

-Note that there is an `acl` block that defines one filter (feel free to pick your name for it), which is then used inside `view` named "us-outside-fiu" (again, feel free to pick your name) as part of `match-clients` block.
+Note that there is an `acl` block that defines one filter (feel free to pick your name for it), which is then used inside `view` named "fiu-view" (again, feel free to pick your name) as part of `match-clients` block.
 There is also a "default" view that is being matched to anything that was not matched before.

 Compared to the basic example I showed you before, you have acl and multiple (duplicate) zone definitions, each in separate views.